Cat Care | Allergies in Cats

 We aren’t talking about people allergic to cats, we mean what your cat is allergic to.
 Just like humans, cats have allergies too.
 Allergies in pets don’t usually come as sneezing, wheezing or respiratory issues, but instead as skin issues, such as itching and scratching.
 Cat allergies fall into three main categories – flea allergy dermatitis, Atopy, and food allergies.
 Many cats can be affected by one or more.

 What Are Food Allergies?

 Food allergies are allergies caused by one or more ingredients in food.
-The most common allergens are beef and milk products, wheat and soy, corn, chicken and eggs.
+The most common allergens are beef and milk products, wheat and soy, corn, chicken, and eggs.
 The cause of food allergies is still unknown, but one cause could be the immune system trying to fight off “foreign” particles.

-The most common symptom of food allergies are itching, licking or chewing.
+The most common symptom of food allergies is itching, licking or chewing.
 Skin problems are also very common with food hypersensitivity.
 Some pets can also suffer from upset stomachs and digestion issues.
 Food allergies can happen at any age, and at any time.

 How Are Food Allergies Diagnosed?